danielcbit/apcctrl/doc/manual/manual.rst

       STATFLAG : 0x008 Status Flag
       END APC  : Mon Feb 18 09:15:01 CST 2002

-If you see the above output, it is a good sign that apcupsd is working.
+If you see the above output, it is a good sign that apcctrl is working.
 Assuming that the output looks reasonable, check the following variables: